sammmy123/Administrative-portal-for-Learner-Academy/README.md

 The goal of this project is to apply servlet, jsp and JDBC concepts.

 ## Product Backlog:
-1. Create database and tables.
+1. Create database and tables
 2. Connect the database to the project.
 3. Create models classes.
 4. Create  a database utility class to retrieve data.